-The Bookstore will be open Commencement day from 8 a.m. to 5 p.m.
+The University Store will be open Commencement day from 8 a.m. to 5 p.m.
 See the Commencement map for additional booth locations around campus where SSU memorabilia can be purchased.

-Portable restrooms are located near the (closed) Student Union, Commons and Art Buildings.
-Restrooms are also located in Stevenson Hall, Salazar Hall, the Art Building, and the gymnasium.
-A map of restrooms will be available at many locations during Commencement and in the Commencement program.
+Restrooms are located in the Art Buildings, Stevenson Hall, Salazar Hall and the gymnasium.
+Maps of restrooms will be available at many locations during Commencement and in the Commencement program.

 Please silent cell phones and personal electronic devices during the ceremony.

 Only service animals are permitted at Commencement or on the University grounds on Commencement day.
 Service animals need to be clearly identified.
 No other animals are permitted.